 No doubt, the Super Talent is a Stuttgart native.
 Jamal’s birthplace (Stuttgart) is the home of Mercedes-Benz and one of the largest metropolitan areas in Germany.

 Now here comes the main thing.
-Results from our research to determine Jamal Musiala’s family roots reveals some interesting details about his lineage.
+Results from our research to determine Jamal Musiala’s family roots reveal some interesting details about his lineage.

 Starting off, it will interest you to know that Jamal Musiala’s mother, Carolin has Polish roots.
 This, by implication, means that the footballer’s maternal grandparents are of Polish origin.